 Educational Programs Meet Connecticut Core Science Standards

-Visit Dinosaur State Park with your students where they can explore a museum and enjoy the outdoors in one field trip.
-Our educational programs have been designed to meet Connecticut Core Science Standards.
-The Park features more than 500 Early Jurassic dinosaur footprints preserved in place within the museum, alongside interactive exhibits highlighting dinosaurs, evolution, and Connecticut geology.
+Visit Dinosaur State Park where your students can explore a museum and enjoy the outdoors in one field trip.
+Our educational programs, while meeting Connecticut Core Science Standards.
+The Park features more than 500 Early Jurassic dinosaur footprints preserved in place inside the museum, alongside interactive exhibits highlighting dinosaurs, evolution, and Connecticut geology.
 Throughout the school year, the Park has guided programs for grades 1 through high school.
-Each visit will begin with a slide presentation, followed by a guided tour of the trackway and a participatory, age-appropriate activity.
+Each visit will begin with a slide presentation, followed by a guided tour of the trackway and a participatory activity with the following themes:.

 Grades 1- 5 Fun with Fossils - Travel back in time to discover what Connecticut was like at the time of the dinosaurs, and what we can learn about dinosaurs from their footprints and other fossils.
 Students will examine a variety of fossils and dinosaur models to find out what made dinosaurs unique.
 Core Science Standards 1.2, 3.2, 4.2, 4.3